 - Is it a new product offering?

-- Do we want to expand the market?
+- Do you want to expand the market?

 These will help to determine how specific your segmentation should be.